 A Nice-to-Know Detail

-Based on the similarities in the way phenomena are defined and studied; academic world clusters approaches under three titles: modern, symbolic, and postmodern.
+Based on the similarities in the way phenomena are defined and studied; academic world clusters approaches in the Organizational Theory under three titles: modern, symbolic, and postmodern.
 Practical usefulness of this clustering is limited but it may worth mentioning here since you may come across them in different resources.